 Your trade secrets may be the results of years of painstaking personal research, or they could be your most valuable inheritance.
-Whether you have a secret family recipe, a proprietary chemical process or a perfectly curated vendor list, your trade secrets help your company operate profitably.
+Whether you have a secret family recipe, a proprietary chemical process, or a perfectly curated client list, your trade secrets help your company operate profitably.

 Protecting those secrets can be a top priority, especially if you know that your competitors have an interest in them.
-There are some businesses that would engage in underhanded tactics (such as hiring your former workers) just to gain access to information that you would prefer to remain private.
+There are some businesses that would engage in underhanded tactics just to gain access to information that you would prefer to remain private.

 Your trade secrets might be the only thing that set you apart from the competition, and you may feel compelled to protect them from any likely threat.
 Any worker that you add to your staff roster could potentially gain access to and misuse your trade secrets.
 Can you use non-disclosure agreements to protect trade secrets?

 California restricts non-disclosure agreements